eu-digital-identity-wallet/eudi-srv-web-issuing-eudiw-py/api_docs/add_credential.md

 }
 ```

-## 3. Configuration of Countries
+## 3. Configuration of Countries supported by the EUDIW Issuer
-Located in ```/app/app_config/config_countries.py```

-Here we will configure which countries or if the form supports the loyalty credential.
+Located in ```app/app_config/config_countries.py```, this configuration file contains configuration data related to the countries supported by the PID Issuer, and the credentials supported by each country.

-Add an entry to the supported_credentials of a country using the credential id defined in the metadata.
+For example, to add the loyalty credential to the `formCountry`, you need to add the loyalty credential id (defined in the metadata) to the `supported_credentials` of the `formCountry`.

-An example for this loyalty credential:

 ```python
 "supported_credentials": [